Dark Nights: Death Metal: Robin King

-The Robin King tells his story of how the Batman Who Laughs recruited him into his Robins army.
-When the Robin King defeats his opponents, the Red Tornado, Animal Man, and the Blue Beetle arrived at the scene where the Robin King took down the superheroes.
-During their fight with the Robin King, the Red Tornado is sprayed with a Mortal Coil chemical that causes him to spin out of control.
-Then, the Robin King summoned Anti-Living versions of Animal Man's family, who start to eat him.
-The Mortal Coil then causes the Red Tornado to become human and rip apart as a shrapnel from the outcome kills Animal Man.
-Then, the Robin King unleashed a giant beetle on the Blue Beetle, which killed him.
-In a back-up story, the Signal along with the Spoiler, the Orphan, and the Red Robin battle against Quietus (a Dark Knight that is a fusion of Batman, Ra's al Ghul, and Duke Thomas).
+The Robin King recounts how the Batman Who Laughs recruited him into his Robin army.
+He is confronted by the Red Tornado, Animal Man, and Blue Beetle, but he kills all three.
+Meanwhile, Signal along with Spoiler, Orphan, and Red Robin battle against Quietus, a Dark Knight that is a fusion of Batman, Ra's al Ghul, and Duke Thomas.

 Rise of the New God

-A being called Chronicler first views the DC Universe (through the eyes of Psycho-Pirate and Vril Dox) while also resurrecting the New God Metron.
-In a back-up story spinning out of the events of "Multiverse's End", John Stewart thinks about recruiting more members into the Green Lantern Corps.
+Chronicler views the DC Universe through the eyes of Psycho-Pirate and Vril Dox while resurrecting the New God Metron.
+After Multiverse's End, John Stewart considers recruiting more members into the Green Lantern Corps.

 "Doom Metal Part 4"

-Perpetua's Omega Knight is about to deal the final blow to Nightwing's team when Detective Chimp comes to the rescue (finally breaking out of his stupor), while Hawkgirl saves Martian Manhunter from the Mindhunter.
-Regrouped, the team work together to both distract the Omega Knight and destroy the throne tower holding the Legion of Doom captive.
+Perpetua's Omega Knight prepares to annihilate Nightwing's team when Detective Chimp comes to the rescue.
+Simultaneously, Hawkgirl saves Martian Manhunter from the Mindhunter.
+Regrouped, the team worked together to both distract the Omega Knight and destroy the throne tower holding the Legion of Doom captive.

 Infinite Hour Exxxtreme!

-Lobo narrates his perspective on how Lex Luthor hired him to receive the Death Metal while on the run from a Batman/Lobo mashup known as The Batman Who Frags.
+Lobo narrates how Lex Luthor hired him to receive the Death Metal while on the run from a Batman/Lobo mashup known as The Batman Who Frags.

 "Doom Metal Part 5"

-The crew finally frees the Legion of Doom and defeats the Omega Knight.
-Soon afterward, they then join the other heroes in their fight against the Darkest Knight.
+The crew frees the Legion of Doom and defeats the Omega Knight.
+Soon after, they join the other heroes in their fight against the Darkest Knight.